duck2/tetick/data_spec.md

 `{TERM_NUMBER: COURSE_IDS}`
 3. COURSE_IDS is a JSON array of the type `[COURSE_ID1, COURSE_ID2...]` containing the full course IDs e.g. 2460154 of compulsory courses.

-these are for tetick explorer. data is modified for tetick.xyz usage.

 tetick.xyz `data.js` is valid javascript of the form
 ```